 Finding success as a 17 year old as the title character in Gidget and then The Flying Nun, Sally Fields become quite uninspired as she lost faith in her own acting.
+“I had no tools to be working on, but I was utterly alive because [on stage is] where I lived”, she explains.
 After having a breakdown on set, she is directed by a fellow actor to the Actor’s Studio in LA.
 She then met and performed for Lee Strasberg

-“And Lee turned to me and he asked me “Why are you here?”
-And my heart fell out of my body because I was so scared he was going to tell me I didn’t belong, that I wasn’t wanted and I went “I want to be an actor” and he said “you are an actor, you work all the time” I said “yes, but not how I want to work… I want to know how to be an actor”
+“Lee turned to me and he asked me ‘Why are you here?’
+My heart fell out of my body because I was so scared he was going to tell me I didn’t belong, that I wasn’t wanted.
+I went ‘I want to be an actor’ and he said ‘you are an actor, you work all the time.’
+I said, ‘yes, but not how I want to work.
+I want to know how to be an actor.'”Sally Field